 - Coordinates the real estate side of any path that involves a sale (market sale, short sale, VA compromise sale, deed-in-lieu).

-- Walks through the triage framework with you so you understand which step you are on.
+- Walks you through the triage framework so you understand which step you are on.

 - Connects you with VA-experienced lenders, HUD-approved housing counselors, and military legal resources where applicable.